drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Isomers]: Isomers are compounds with the same chemical formula but different 2D-structures *[Isomer]: Isomers are compounds with the same chemical formula but different 2D-structures

-The Z stereochemistry was suspected to be the bioactive geometry of methyl-idenyl-indolin-2-one derivatives.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-cis-trans-isomers-f8c16666'><i class='fa fa-play' aria-hidden='true'></i></button>The Z stereochemistry was suspected to be the bioactive geometry of methyl-idenyl-indolin-2-one derivatives.
 To test this hypothesis the 4'-chlorine molecule (right), and the 4'-chlorine 1'-methyl derivative (left), were conceived with geometrical considerations that were confirmed to be correct.
 N.M.R. studies indicate a Z geometry that is favored by an internal hydrogen bond for the first molecule, and the E geometry for the second compound.
 The biological tests confirmed that a Z stereochemistry is needed for having active molecules.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer